 Goal 4: Training - Build a foundation and provide advanced professional development through dedication for constant improvement.
 Focusing on the specialized needs and requirements of our members and citizens.
 Objective 4C Timeframe: End of Fourth Quarter of 2024 Assigned: Battalion Chief Matt Carson Objective Critical Tasks Performance Measurement Implement, design, and complete the Training Center at Whitewater Hill.
+Implement, design, and complete the Training Center at Whitewater Hill.
 Develop a partnership with CMU that provides a path to the Paramedic program.
 Training Captain should have some input in the class.
 Current CMU program isn't great but very helpful to get more paramedics.
-CMU - provide support - research the internal paramedic (Fidel) Grow the relationship with CMU to help facilitate the build out of the Training Center.
+CMU - provide support - research the internal paramedic (Fidel).
+Grow the relationship with CMU to help facilitate the build out of the Training Center.
 Administrative Chiefs "BIG THREE" in communication with CMU Fire Science Program Director.
+2023- Training division has set an aspirational 2025 goal of working with CLETC and CMU to develop a strategic plan to collaboratively build out training center.
 Develop and maintain an adequate training budget based on current and future needs.
 2022 budget meets the needs of 2019.
 2023 budget should reflect expansion to accommodate the management and training 48 additional line employees, including the needed promotional processes.
 Mirror the 100 in the 107 budget categories.
+2023- Training has set goals in program appraisal for increasing the training budget per FF to keep up with expanding staffing.
+Obtain and evaluate needs of the training facility for items such as Classrooms/Props/Gear/Water/Ice/Apparatus/SCBA.
+Obtain and evaluate needs of the training facility for items such as Classrooms/Props/Gear/Water/Ice/Apparatus/SCBA.
 Organize a committee to help facilitate the growth with CMU.
 Need to move management of the Training Center to Training Chief.
 Then there is a need to formalize the process for setting collaborative priorities and decision-making CLETC, CMU, DFPC, & GJFD.
+2023- Training division has set an aspirational 2025 goal of working with CLETC and CMU to develop a strategic plan to collaboratively build out training center.
 Obtain and evaluate needs of the training facility for items such as Classrooms/Props/Gear/Water/Ice/Apparatus/SCBA.
 2022 capital budget includes needs identified in 2021.
 Annual inventory of equipment beginning in 2022.
 Needs will be annually accounted for program reviews.
+2023- Needs for the training center have been identified in program appraisals.